-The Violet Crown Trail began as a vision in 1999 to create the first regional trail system in Central Texas.
-After over 15 years of strategic land acquisition and planning, the first six-mile segment is now open and the VCT is on its way to becoming the longest trail of its kind in Central Texas.
+In 2006, planning of the Violet Crown Trail began.
+Its purpose is to create the first regional trail system in Central Texas.
+After years of strategic land acquisition and planning, the first six-mile segment opened.
+With continued construction, the VCT is on its way to becoming the longest trail of its kind in Central Texas.

 Once complete the 30-mile trail will provide a unique recreational experience as it passes through the urban wildlands of the Barton Creek Wilderness Park, the City of Sunset Valley, and eventually into Hays County.
 Along its route the trail will connect scenic natural areas to neighborhoods, shopping centers, a library, and public parks.
 Passing near the Lady Bird Johnson Wildflower Center, the Violet Crown Trail will head south, winding through the rolling countryside of the City of Austin’s Water Quality Protection Lands in a uniquely natural setting.

 The Violet Crown Trail represents the greater vision of Hill Country Conservancy’s work to get people out on the land.
 Users will have the opportunity to experience conservation lands like never before – surrounded by wildlife, clean streams, and the breathtaking views of land preserved by HCC and its partners.

 Where did the name “Violet Crown” come from?
 Click here for some Austin History.